 - Composition of the Healthy Steps team: The team consists of a pediatrician, family medicine physician, or pediatric nurse practitioner and a professional who has been trained in child development.
 The child development expert, referred to as a "Healthy Steps Specialist," is typically an early childhood specialist, early interventionist, nurse, mental health professional, or social worker with experience in the field of child and family development.

 - Child development telephone information line: This service complements a practice's medical information/emergency line by providing parents with access to Healthy Steps Specialists, whom they can ask about day-to-day concerns, such as breastfeeding, a baby's crying, or a toddler's temper tantrum.
+Families can connect with Healthy Steps Specialists and receive responses via phone, pager, email, or text depending upon their preference.

 - Home visits: The team conducts home visits periodically during a child's development in order to create a more comfortable environment for mothers, fathers, extended family, and children, allowing them to more easily voice concerns about behavioral and developmental issues.
 The initial newborn home visit focuses on general health, nutrition, breastfeeding, sleep, and strategies for comforting babies.
 As the child grows, these visits focus on safety issues; dealing with toddler autonomy; and management of behavioral and developmental concerns, such as limit setting, early learning and stimulation, eating, and toilet training.